daviddbal/rrule-parser-simple-jsp/README.md

 # rrule-parser-simple-jsp

-A simple iCalendar RRULE parser using a simple Java servlet and JSP
+A simple iCalendar RRULE parser using a simple Java servlet and JSP.

+Uses iCalendarFx from jfxtras.org to parse the RRULE.